 Usually, go-to-market strategy metrics during product launches include new consumer numbers, content views, etc.

 Product usage is another metric that can lead to overall revenue.
-Metrics like cross-sells numbers or upsell numbers are among product usage metrics.
+Metrics like cross-sell numbers or upsell numbers are among product usage metrics.

 Customer happiness and retention